Here, points can be distributed based on a a texture’s grayscale values.

 When the points are distributed, a grid pattern will be created internally on whose intersecting points the points will be randomly distributed.
 The Sample Precision value defines the grid’s density.
 Generally speaking, the larger the Point Amount value, the greater the Sample Precision should be in order to dissolve the grid structure.

-Use this setting to modify the ransom point distribution (see also Seed Values).
+Use this setting to modify the random point distribution (see also Seed Values).

 When set to the default value of 0, the points will lie on the object surface.
 Larger values define deeper regions along the surface Normals that lie beneath the object surface in which the points will be randomly distributed.
 If the value is large enough, the points will exit through the object’s opposite side.